nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

   familiar with Linux).
 Docker client is still free and it can connect to a remove virtual machine.
 However, this has not worked well with recent versions of MacOS Ventura.
 * podman and podman desktop which provides similar functionality to docker desktop but is open source and free.
-The podman virtual machine does have stability issues and needs to be rebuilt or restarted every few days, which can take 5-10 minutes.
+The podman virtual machine does have two stability issues (it doesn't resync its clock after a sleep) and sometimes the minikube client on it becomes unresponsive, but usually it can run for multiple days before that happens.
+Often, is fastest to just delete/rebuild the podman virtual machine, which can take 5-10 minutes.

 # Sharing development-zone configurations
 When developing microservices within a multi-microservice app, its ideal for the microservice architecture to not require all the